 Who should not be vaccinated?

 Different flu vaccines are approved for use in different groups of people.
-Factors that can determine a person's suitability for vaccination, or vaccination with a particular vaccine, include a person's age, health (current and past) and any relevant allergies, including an egg allergy.
-More information on who should not receive the vaccine can be found on the CDC’s website here.
+Factors that can determine a person's suitability for vaccination, or vaccination with a particular vaccine, include a person's age, health (current and past) and any relevant allergies.
+More information can be found on the CDC’s website here.

 How do you get the flu?